eswarap/hrms/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.
 ## Acknowledgments
 Thanks to all contributors and libraries used in this project that made it possible.
-## Contact Information
-For inquiries or support, please contact me at [your.email@example.com]. text

 ### Notes on Customization: